 Producers Choice

 Leaping back into the world of hip-hop and trap drum samples, The Producers Choice is a veritable feast.
-I signed up with this producer years back when most of the stuff being put out was free or incredibly cheap.
+I signed up with this producer years ago when most of the stuff being put out was free or incredibly cheap.
 Since then, I have seen the quality and diversity of the product grow exponentially, making it one of the best drum sample sites online right now.
-Producer tailored kits, as well as instrument tailored kits, mean that you can seek out specific sounds that you’re searching for.
+Producer-tailored kits, as well as instrument-tailored kits, mean that you can seek out specific sounds that you’re searching for.
 Looking to master that OVO sound?
-They got you covered.
+They’ve got you covered.
 Maybe your 808s just don’t hit hard enough?
-They got you there as well.
+They’ve got you there as well.
 Serious quality and fantastic choice mean you can pick a pack and trust that 95% of what’s inside will be worth the money.

 pATCHES